Childhood Cancer Heroes

 Learn More »

 Maverick is just that: a maverick.
 He was born premature at 24 weeks and two days, and is a surviving twin.
-He spent his first 164 days in the NICU, he is a happy, spunky babe with bold blue eyes and a contagious smile.
-He loves his daddy and dogs most of all, but possesses a curious personality.
+He spent his first 164 days in the NICU, he is a happy, spunky toddler with bold blue eyes and a contagious smile.
+He loves his daddy, dogs, Spiderman, and Blippi, and possesses a curious personality.
 He is a social little guy who cries when anyone leaves his presence, and doesn't hold grudges despite the many painful medical experiences he has endured.

 Before he was diagnosed, Maverick was brought to the local pediatrician's office for a distended stomach and reduced appetite.
 His pediatrician initially thought it was something GI related, but then they discovered a tumor during a CT scan.
 After an AFP blood test and a liver biopsy at the ER, Maverick received his official diagnosis: stage 3 hepatoblastoma, intermediate risk.

-So far, Maverick has had four rounds of chemotherapy.
+Since, Maverick has had several rounds of chemotherapy.
 The first round was very difficult, and he ended up in the Pediatric Intensive Care Unit twice.
 The second round was milder, but he wasn’t able to leave the hospital for over a month.
-Today, Maverick has a liver resection surgery scheduled for August 10.
-After his surgery, he will undergo two more rounds of chemotherapy.
+In August 2023, Maverick had a liver resection surgery, but they did not get clean margins.
+After two more rounds of chemotherapy, he rang the bell on September 29, 2023 and is officially in remission!

 His parents hope that Maverick will receive the cure for his cancer and that he will go on to live a full and happy life in good health.